cjy0019/TIL/README.md

 - Let's summarize and organize what i learn everyday!

-- Dont't procrastinate, review what I learned that day!
+- Don't procrastinate, review what I learned that day!